Neuro-Ophthalmology & Neuro-Otology

 Post-cardiac arrest syndrome is a distinct pathophysiological entity that appears after successful cardiopulmonary resuscitation.
 Following a cardiac arrest, whole-body ischemia causes initial diffuse tissue and organ injury.
 Further damage occurs after systemic blood circulation is restored.

 Cardiac arrest leads to a diffuse ischemic injury to the brain.
 During CPR there is a state of global cerebral hypoperfusion.
 After return of spontaneous circulation, brain perfusion is restored to normal.
 The brain requires uninterrupted oxygen supply to sustain normal neuronal function.
 ATP production ceases within seconds, which leads to rapid dysfunction of ATP-dependent sodium-potassium pumps on the neuronal membrane and acute cerebral dysfunction.
 This process leads to disruption of the blood-brain barrier, intracellular acidosis, and neuronal edema.
 Vulnerable structures of the brain, the hippocampus, cortex, cerebellum, corpus striatum, and thalamus are more preferentially affected.
 In the early post-resuscitation phase, there is increased production of free oxygen radicals and many mediators of inflammation leading to secondary brain injury.
 When blood spontaneous circulation is restored cerebrovascular autoregulation is impaired, resulting in a varying amount of cerebral edema.
 Autoregulation failure results in hypoperfusion of some of brain areas.
-All of these changes lead further damage to the brain in the post-cardiac arrest phase (42; 10).
+All of these changes lead to further damage to the brain in the post-cardiac arrest phase (47; 11).
 High-resolution T1-weighted images in 126 anoxic coma patients (16 ± 8 days after cardiac arrest) and 70 matched controls revealed significantly extensive cortical and subcortical brain volumes atrophy.
-The anatomical regions that were more significantly affected included frontal cortex, posterior cingulate cortex, thalamus, putamen, pallidum, caudate, hippocampus, and brain stem (60).
+The anatomical regions that were more significantly affected included frontal cortex, posterior cingulate cortex, thalamus, putamen, pallidum, caudate, hippocampus, and brain stem (68).
+Magnetic resonance spectroscopy (MRS) was performed in 50 patients who had experienced cardiac arrest (34).
+Fourteen of these patients achieved coma recovery before hospital discharge and were able to obey the commands.
+MRS in patients who could not recover demonstrated a decrease in total N-acetyl-aspartate (NAA/Cr) and an increase in lactate (Lac/Cr).
+MRS changes were most prominent in the posterior cingulate gyrus (34).

 Out-of-hospital cardiac arrest incidence and outcomes vary greatly worldwide.
 A review including sixty-seven studies from Europe, North America, Asia, and Australia, revealed that the incidence of treated out-of-hospital cardiac arrests was higher in North America (54.6%) than in Europe (35.0%), Asia (28.3%), and Australia (44.0%).
 In Asia, the percentages of ventricular fibrillation and survival to discharge rates were lower (11% and 2%, respectively) than those in Europe (35% and 9%, respectively), North America (28% and 6%, respectively), or Australia (40% and 11%, respectively) (05).